luca-heltai/oandav20/docs/user-guide.md

 ...     }
 ... }
 ```
 The order above is still PENDING.
-Once it will be filled, the `state` key will show value `FILLED`.
+Once it will be filled, the `state` key will show value `FILLED` and from the order becomes a trade.

 #### Updating pending orders